Mérida’s Coastline Is So Beautiful, You’ll Forget Cancún Exists

 Casa Kinch Sisal – a nice property with four-bedroom units equipped with a kitchenette, WIFI, and shared pool.
 Located a few blocks away from the center and the beach, in a peaceful area.
 Check rates and info

-Casa de Pato – Casa de Pato is an exclusive luxury hotel with its own restaurant where you must reserve in advance to get in.
+Casa de Pato – Casa de Pato is an exclusive luxury hotel featuring its own restaurant, where reservations are required in advance to gain entry.
 They don’t accept external guests at the restaurant and don’t offer day passes.
-If you want to know their prices and make a reservation you need to contact them through their website.
+If you want to know their prices and make a reservation, you need to contact them through their website.

-The town is pretty much idle with not much to see and the beaches in town are not very attractive, as they have been extremely reduced lately.
-The beaches go back to normal depth during the summer when there is a lower tide.
+The town is pretty much idle with not much to see, and the beaches in town are not very attractive, as they have been significantly reduced lately.
+The beaches return to normal depth during the summer when the tide is lower.

-However, the best stretch of beach to enjoy in Chuburnà is the last bit of beach, Playon Las Dunas.
-To get there you just need to continue driving until the end of the road.
+However, the best stretch of beach to enjoy iChuburnànà is the last bit of beach, Playon Las Dunas.
+To get there, simply continue driving until the end of the road.
 You can leave the car in the parking lot (supposing you rented a car) and walk on the beach dune.

-It seems like sea turtles come up at night to lay their eggs that’s why you are not authorized to get on the beach by car.
+It seems like sea turtles come up at night to lay their eggs, which is why you are not authorized to get on the beach by car.

 There is a huge pier from where you can get great shots as well.
 It’s probably a great place to be at sunset.